Fysac/wikispaces-counter/README.md

 * Displays usernames and profile pictures

 ## Caveats
-* Does not work if you're accessing your wiki via https
+* Does not work if you're accessing your wiki via HTTPS
 * Only limited support for guests

 ## Quick setup